PERK: Long-Context Reasoning as Test-Time Learning: Related Work

-\paragraph{Long-Context Language Models} Developing long-context models has become a major research topic of its own.
-Many works explore extending transformer-based language models' context windows with minimal training, either by position extrapolation \cite{chen2023extendingcontextwindowlarge, peng2023yarnefficientcontextwindow, xiao2024efficientstreaminglanguagemodels, yen-etal-2024-long} or improving the transformer's attention mechanism \cite{bertsch2023uniformer, mohtashami2023randomaccess, shen2023studyrelusoftmaxtransformer,jin2024llmmaybelonglmselfextend}.
-Other works show that using the default attention, applying simple position extrapolation, and fine-tuning the model on long documents \cite{fu2024dataengineeringscalinglanguage, lu2024controlledstudylongcontext} or synthetically-generated long data \cite{an2024fullyutilizecontext, xiong2024artificialneedlesrealhaystacks} yields much stronger results.
+\textbf{Long-Context Language Models.} $\;$ Developing long-context models has become a major research topic of its own.
+Many works explore extending transformer-based language models' context windows with minimal training, either by position extrapolation \citep{chen2023extendingcontextwindowlarge, peng2023yarnefficientcontextwindow, xiao2024efficientstreaminglanguagemodels, yen-etal-2024-long} or improving the transformer's attention mechanism \citep{bertsch2023uniformer, mohtashami2023randomaccess, shen2023studyrelusoftmaxtransformer,jin2024llmmaybelonglmselfextend}.
+Other works show that using the default attention, applying simple position extrapolation, and fine-tuning the model on long documents \citep{fu2024dataengineeringscalinglanguage, lu2024controlledstudylongcontext} or synthetically-generated long data \citep{an2024fullyutilizecontext, xiong2024artificialneedlesrealhaystacks} yields much stronger results.
 The FT-ICR baseline in our work follows this paradigm.
-Other LLM works \cite{lieber2024jambahybridtransformermambalanguage, grattafiori2024llama3herdmodels, gao2025trainlongcontextlanguagemodels} propose achieving long-context capabilities through a long-context continued training stage between standard pre-training and supervised fine-tuning.
+To reduce the expansive computation cost of long-context training, \cite{chen2024longloraefficientfinetuninglongcontext}'s work combines LoRA with trainable embedding and normalization to achieve efficient finetuning on long contexts.
+Other LLM works \citep{lieber2024jambahybridtransformermambalanguage, grattafiori2024llama3herdmodels, gao2025trainlongcontextlanguagemodels} propose achieving long-context capabilities through a long-context continued training stage between standard pre-training and supervised fine-tuning.
 In contrast to all the approaches above, \perk{} achieves long-context reasoning through the ability to encode long sequences using test-time gradient updates on a lightweight model adapter.